 5. Jurisdictions that have a statute like New York's concerning grants of property by will have a problem that needs special attention.
-The New York statute provides that a grant by will of real or personal property to an unincorporated association is effective only if the association incorporates within three years after probate of the will.
+The New York statute provides that a grant by will of real or personal property to an unincorporated association is effective only if the association

+1 incorporates within three years after probate of the will.
 McKinney's N.Y.
-Estates, Powers & Trust Law Section 3-1.3 (1991).
-The grants by will that need attention are those that have not become effective by incorporation of the association and have not become ineffective by the running of the three year period.
+Estates, Powers & 2 Trust Law Section 3-1.3 (1991).
+The grants by will that need attention are those that have not 3 become effective by incorporation of the association and have not become ineffective by the 4 running of the three year period.
 These grants seem entitled to the benefits of Section 19.
-If so, some modification of Section 19 may be required.
+If so, 5 some modification of Section 19 may be required.
+6 7 Note: Comment from the Floor: We need to specify where the transaction in question took 8 place and/or where the property was located.
+Note also that this section is from UUNAA and 9 10 therefore should not have been underlined.
+11 SECTION 33.

-SECTION 33.
 REPEALS.
-The following acts and parts of acts are repealed:

-This Act is not a comprehensive revision of the law of unincorporated nonprofit associations.
-It is, however, designed to apply to all unincorporated nonprofit associations to the extent of its coverage.

-Comment

-Many States have a patchwork of law relating to these associations.
-Some laws apply to a specific kind of association, such as a denominational church or medical society.
-See, for example, California Corporations Code, Title 3, Unincorporated Associations, Section 21200 (West 1991) (County and Regional Medical Societies); Minn.
+The following acts and parts of acts are repealed: 12 13 Comment 14 15 This Act is not a comprehensive revision of the law of unincorporated nonprofit 16 1 1 1 associations.
+It is, however, designed to apply to all unincorporated nonprofit associations to the 17 extent of its coverage.
+18 Mana States have a net dame de affere velation to these area disting.
+Some have any la te 19 Many States have a patchwork of law relating to these associations.
+Some laws apply to 20 a specific kind of association, such as a denominational church or medical society.
+See, for 21 example, California Corporations Code, Title 3, Unincorporated Associations, Section 21200 22 (West 1991) (County and Regional Medical Societies); Minn.
 Stat.
 Ann.
 Section 315.01 et seq.
-(West 1992) (religion societies).
-Other law deals with a very specific subjects, such as legal protection of an association's insignia.
-Some go beyond a subject's treatment in this Act, such as the recently enacted charitable immunity and liability acts that relieve individuals acting for an association from liability for simple negligence.

-In preparing a bill for the enactment of this Act careful attention should be given to determining the appropriate relationship of this Act to existing statutes.
-It may be wise to repeal expressly certain laws and to specify that certain others are not repealed.
-While it is unusual to include a provision that certain statutes are not repealed, doing so in this situation will relieve courts of difficult questions of repeal by implication.

-SECTION 17 34.
+23 (West 1992) (religion societies).
+Other law deals with a very specific subjects, such as legal 24 protection of an association's insignia.
+Some go beyond a subject's treatment in this Act, such as 25 the recently enacted charitable immunity and liability acts that relieve individuals acting for an 26 association from liability for simple negligence.
+27 28 In preparing a bill for the enactment of this Act careful attention should be given to 29 determining the appropriate relationship of this Act to existing statutes.
+It may be wise to repeal 30 expressly certain laws and to specify that certain others are not repealed.
+While it is unusual to 31 include a provision that certain statutes are not repealed, doing so in this situation will relieve 32 courts of difficult questions of repeal by implication.
+33 SECTION 17 24 EFEECTIVE DATE THE LASS offeet 34 SECTION 17 34.
 EFFECTIVE DATE.
-This [Act] takes effect \\\\\\.

-Comment

-This Act provides an unincorporated, nonprofit association and its members with a legal structure that conforms to the expectations of many of them.
+This [Act] takes effect 35 36 Comment 37 This Act provides an unincorporated, nonprofit association and its members with a legal 38 structure that conforms to the expectations of many of them.
+39 structure that conforms to the expectations of many of them.
+40 Therefore, the need by the nonprofit association for additional time to revise procedures 40 and forms to conform to a significant change in the law is not necessary.
+However, this Act -71 and forms to comorni to a significant change in the law is not necessary.
+However, this Act